FatjonZOGAJ/Keyword-Extractor/README.md

 			 Input              =  after trying out a few different kinds of it became that keyword extraction was highly domain specific
 			 Predicted Keywords =  gold <EOS>

-		4. Compare different models on test dataset (needs to let the model train for multiple epochs / iterations)
+		4. Compare different models on test dataset (needs to let the model train for multiple epochs / iterations; was used to create the plots)

 # Interesting Findings
 Even though we did not use any form of true semantic embedding (like word2vec, GloVe), the neural network seems to have picked up on underlying information which sometimes allows it to predict words close in meaning to the actual keywords.
 These sometimes fit even better than the actual keywords.